lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

 This document has described how `pyrealb` was used for generating French and English basketball summaries from numerical data.
 We leave it to the reader to judge the quality of the output.
 [Other examples of data with the output of our three realizers with the reference summary can be seen here](../output).
 Our goal was to give a complete example of data-to-text NLG application.
 It is similar in design to the [Weather `pyrealb` demo](../../weather/README.md) which generates French and English weather reports from numerical information.

+It would be interesting to apply the evaluation protocol used by (Thomson, Rebuffel et al. 2023) to the output of SportSettSum.
+Given the fact that this evaluation was mainly focused on determining the number of factual errors (names or numbers) between the source data and generated texts, in principle there should be very few, ideally none, unless there is a bug in the computations, because the realizer merely conveys information found in the data.

 ## Acknowledgment

 We want to thank Craig Thomson and Fabrizio Gotti for their insights and suggestions about a previous version of this document.